Metappearance: Meta-Learning for Visual Appearance Reproduction

-where \expecation is the expectation across the observation $\condition_i$, the radiance $\radiance_i$, the location $\location_i$ and the direction $\direction_i$, of the $i$-th training exemplar, respectively. $|\!\cdot\!|$ here, and in the following, can refer to any norm, and we use the 1-norm in practice.
-This formulation, without loss of generality, hides the fact that this problem usually is ambiguous: One $\condition_i$ can typically be explained by more than one direction $\direction_i$ or one position $\location_i$.
-Over the course of training, the optimization sees many different conditions $\condition_i$ and hence can build a prior about what solutions are more likely than others.
-This prior is then used to generalize to new conditions under new angles and positions, e.g., a new 2D photo of a sphere that can then provide reflectance for new 3D angles and 3D positions.
+Visual appearance problems usually are ambiguous: One $\condition_i$ can typically be explained by more than one parameter vector \parameters.
+Over the course of training, a \method{General} optimization sees many different conditions $\condition_i$ and hence can build priors about what solutions are more likely than others.
+These priors are then used to generalize to new conditions under new angles and positions, e.g., a new 2D photo of a sphere that can then provide reflectance for new 3D angles and positions.
 However, the encoding of these priors that then handle variations over \condition must be performed under the constraint of a finite budget of parameters.
 In typical applications, this results in more or less subtle forms of smoothing: a generated \ac{BRDF} does not quite resemble the \ac{BRDF} the input specifies, some spatial details are lost in \acp{svBRDF}, etc. We will show examples of this in \refSec{Applications}.